souvikg10/rasa-gcloud-deploy/README.md

 gcloud builds submit
 ```

-Upon success, you will see the deployed URL.
+Upon success, Go to the google cloud console, check Cloud Run and the newly created service, click open and see the URL.

 ## Test the service
  Curl the following